Change in Course Elections: Add, Drop, Withdrawal

 (See Also “Change of Fees And Refunds”)

 Changes in course elections include adding a course(s), dropping a course(s), substituting course(s), and withdrawing (discontinuing) all courses.
-All students will process their add/drop and withdrawals either online, via email, or at the Office of the Registrar's (1169 UC, with signatures when appropriate).
+All students must either complete their add/drop and withdrawals online or by contacting the Office of the Registrar via email, firstname.lastname@example.org (with signatures when appropriate).
+Students may also submit their Registration/Add/Drop Forms, in person, at the One Stop Student Services, 1145 UC (which will be forwarded to the Office of the Registrar for processing).

 Please consult the section on “Change of Fees and Refunds” for the impact on tuition and fees.

-A student may add courses or change a standard graded course to Pass/Fail or Audit during the first two weeks of a full term, the first week of a half term or mini-term, or before the second class meeting of a less than one-month mini-term.
+A student may add courses or change a standard graded course to Pass/Fail or Audit during the first two weeks of a full term, the first week of a half-term or four week mini-term, or before the second class meeting of a less than one-month mini-term.
 Any exceptions for adding courses must be approved by the student’s academic unit.

 A student may drop a course(s) during the first two weeks of a full term, the first week of a half term or mini-term, or before the second class meeting of a less than one-month mini-term.
 No record of the student’s brief enrollment will be recorded.

-The effective date of the drop is the date the drop form is received by the Office of the Registrar.
+The effective date of the drop is the date the drop request is received by the Office of the Registrar.

 Permission to drop courses under circumstances other than stated above will require the approval of the student’s academic unit.

 A student may discontinue all of his/her courses through the last day of classes (for the term) by withdrawing from the term.
-The completed form must be presented to the Office of the Registrar for processing.
-The effective date of the withdrawal is the date the withdrawal form is received and signed by the Office of the Registrar.
+The withdrawal request must be submitted to the Office of the Registrar for processing.
+The effective date of the withdrawal is the date the withdrawal form is received by the Office of the Registrar.

-If a student withdraws (drops all courses) from a term during the first two weeks of classes in a full term, the first week of classes in a half term or mini-term, or before the second class meeting in a less than one-month mini-term, no record of the student's brief enrollment will be recorded.
+If a student withdraws (drops all courses) from a term during the first two weeks of classes in a full term, the first week of classes in a half-term or four-week mini-term, or before the second class meeting in a less than one-month mini-term, no record of the student's brief enrollment will be recorded.
 Beyond those deadlines, the mark of W will appear on the transcript.

 Permission to withdraw under circumstances other than stated above will require the approval of the student’s academic unit.